Difference is what sets us apart from others in the world, and at Agnes Scott College, difference is also what brings us together.

 Estimated Books, Supplies, Personal Expenses: $2,500

 Financial Aid: International students may apply for merit-based aid.
 All applicants must submit a financial aid application and certification of finances by the application deadline.

 Test Score Requirements: Students must submit either SAT/ACT scores or an InitialView video interview.
 TOEFL or IELTS scores are required.

-Application Deadlines and Fees: November 1 for Early Decision (binding) or January 15 for Regular Decision; no application fee
+Application Deadlines and Fees: November 1 for Early Decision (binding) or March 15 for Regular Decision; no application fee